abhiram-arun/cdit-grievence-classification/README.md

-# IndicTrans2 Malayalam to English Translation
+# Grievance Classification for CMO Portal
 A Malayalam-English bilingual grievance classification system that categorizes Malayalam citizen inputs into:

     🏢 Department